solid/pod-browser/shapes/README.md

 `bookmark:recalls`.
 Note that some Solid bookmarking apps also use `foaf:maker`, but we didn't think it necessary in the context of the PodBrowser, so we've chosen to make it optional.

+We've also decided to omit the use of an index using `dct:references`, as this would require us to keep the index up-to-date manually, and we think it's better to find the bookmarks using the `bookmark:Bookmark` class.

 At some point we might need to group bookmarks, but at this point we've chosen to keep it simple and simply implement bookmarks as a set of bookmarks that are stored in one file.